 Threads up, threads down?
 The 3/4 size bridges in our current stock are tapped "threads down" - meaning that the threaded portion of the adjuster is in the feet of the bridge, and the solid post spins freely in the body portion of the bridge.
 The other sized bridges are tapped to be used "threads up," meaning that the bridge body is where the threads are (the solid posts go into the feet.)

 These brand new high quality maple bridges have excellent quality, lightweight aluminum adjusters that were precision installed at the bridge maker's shop.
 We have large, high resolution photos of representative bridges so you can see the detail of the high grade of maple used.

 I will be glad to include my personal notes with tips on installing a double bass bridge!
 I am also glad to chat with you via email or on the phone if you have any questions.
 Installing a bridge isn't brain surgery, but does require careful planning and execution.
 Do you already have an adjustable or regular bridge that needs to be installed, or do you want to get an idea of the process??
 Let me know and I'll send you the instructions via email, no obligation.

 I measured, and this bridge is TOO BIG?

 That's to be expected!
 Double basses have different neck angles, which results in the need for different sized bridges -- you can't buy a bridge "off the shelf" to immediately fit your bass.
 All bridges require fitting.
 I include instructions to advise you how to trim the top and feet of the bridge to fit your instrument.

-The photo shows a similiarly sized bridge cut a bridge down to just 6" tall to fit a 3/4 size Kay; this specific photo is of the adjustable bridge I formerly sold.
-All 3/4 size bridges come with black adjusters as shown in the photo above.
+The photo shows a similiarly sized bridge cut a bridge down to just 6" tall to fit a 3/4 size Kay; this specific photo is of a slightly different adjustable bridge I formerly sold.

 How can I be sure I have the right size bridge?